Federated Deep Learning for Intrusion Detection in IoT Networks: Related Work

 While the majority of the works mentioned above have been designed for \ac{IoT} scenarios, a key limitation is that they are all based on intrusion datasets which do not fully reflect the \ac{IoT}-specific network traffic.
 Moreover, the majority of the \ac{IDS} datasets were not designed to be used in an \ac{FL} environment.
 To that end, recent efforts consider \ac{IoT}-specific datasets to develop \ac{FL}-based \ac{IDS}.
-For example,~\cite{Mothukuri} evaluated an \ac{FL}-based anomaly detection for \ac{IoT} security attacks using the Modbus dataset~\cite{ModBus}.
-The authors used the \acp{GRU} models for identifying the attacks, and the federated averaging algorithm as the aggregation method.
+For example,~\cite{Mothukuri} evaluated an \ac{FL}-based anomaly detection using the Modbus dataset.
+The authors used the \acp{GRU} models for identifying the attacks, and the FedAvg aggregation method.
 The evaluation results show that the suggested approach outperforms the non-\ac{FL} versions in terms of accuracy in attack detection as well as privacy of user data.
 Furthermore,~\cite{Popoola} presented a federated deep learning method for zero-day botnet attack detection in IoT-edge devices.
-The adopted method used the Bot-IoT and N-BaIoT datasets to simulate the zero-day botnet attack and the \ac{DNN} model to classify the network traffic.
+The adopted method used the N-BaIoT and Bot-IoT datasets to simulate the zero-day botnet attack and the \ac{DNN} model to classify the network traffic.
 One network traffic class was not included in each partition to reproduce a real-life scenario.
-The \ac{FL}-based \ac{IDS} were compared with the centralised, distributed and localised methods.
-The results demonstrated that the \ac{FL} method is most efficient for the detection of zero-day attacks in IoT-edge devices against all other methods.
+The \ac{FL} method was compared with the centralised, distributed and localised methods.
+The results demonstrated that the \ac{FL}-based \ac{IDS} is most efficient for the detection of zero-day attacks in IoT devices against all other methods.

 However, the aforementioned studies either do not provide data distributions among the clients, or they simulate scenarios where the client's data distribution does not fluctuate, and all data samples follow the same probability distribution.
-In realistic \ac{FL} scenarios, \ac{non-IID} data distribution is common when data is generated by the end devices.
-Additionally, recent studies~\cite{LiXiang,Zhao2018FederatedLW} have established that training on \ac{non-IID} data introduces challenges that could deteriorate the performance of the \ac{IDS} across the entire network, and lead to convergence issues.
+In realistic \ac{FL} scenarios, \ac{non-IID} data is common when data is generated by the end devices.
+Additionally, recent studies~\cite{LiXiang,Zhao2018FederatedLW} have established that training on \ac{non-IID} data introduces challenges that could deteriorate the performance of the \ac{IDS} , and lead to convergence issues.
 On this question, there is a relatively small body of literature that considers the aspect of \ac{non-IID} in their evaluation of \ac{FL}-based \ac{IDS}.